 Explain the application of motor actuator types, including the principals and techniques used in selecting the appropriate actuator for a given use.

-Explain the operation of standard motorized actuator control circuits.
+Explain the operation of standard motorized actuator control circuits and the function of limit switches.

 Understand the methods for measuring the operational performance of MOVs and discuss the expected results.